Dmitry Pletnyov (doctor)

 Pletnyov also clinically examined Soviet dictator Joseph Stalin and diagnosed him with "megalomania and a persecution complex" in 1937.
 This would be later followed by his arrest and eventual death in 1941.

 In June 1937, Pravda published a slanderous article on the "professor-rapist and sadist" Pletnyov, after which he was imprisoned in Lubyanka and sentenced to two years in prison on probation by a case fabricated by the NKVD.
 In December 1937, Pletnyov was again arrested and in 1938 was a defendant on the process of the Anti-Soviet "Bloc of Rightists and Trotskyites", a show trial arranged by the NKVD.
 He had been severely tortured – which led to paralysis of half of his body – and deprived of sleep.
 Hence, he had to "admit" absurd charges such as having caused the death of Maxim Gorky by deliberately choosing "wrong methods of treatment", among others.
-In his cell, Pletnyov continued research through many books and monographs, most of them were in foreign languages.
+In his cell, Pletnyov continued research through many books and monographs, of which most were in foreign languages.
 He was sentenced to 25 years' imprisonment and extrajudicially executed on 11 September 1941, in the Medvedev Forest massacre, along with 156 other prisoners, three months into the German invasion of the USSR.